ZimmermanLab/SF-metrosideros-endophytes/README.md

 # Urban biogeography of fungal endophytes across San Francisco

-Repository for the manuscript "Urban biogeography of fungal endophytes across San Francisco" to be submitted to PeerJ.
+Repository for the manuscript "Urban biogeography of fungal endophytes across San Francisco" submitted to the scientific journal [PeerJ](https://peerj.com), written by Emma Gibson and Naupaka Zimmerman.

 Use of Google Maps images follows the guidelines here:
 https://about.google/brand-resource-center/products-and-services/geo-guidelines/